Topics Map > Media Delivery > Engage

 - [Next step, etc.]

 Please familiarize yourself with [Publisher Tool Name] before the first day of class.
 Additional resources can be found in the [publisher support site] and the UW-Madison KnowledgeBase.
+You can submit a support case to the publisher if you run into any issues, such as accessing content.

 If you have previously purchased access to the DLT/eText used in this course, it is your responsibility to know the length of access you purchased.